 \subsection{Visualization of Intermediate Representation}

-To provide an intuitive understanding, we visualize each intermediate representation in BigGait, and compare it with some traditional gait representations, as shown in Fig.~\ref{fig:visualization}.
+To provide an intuitive understanding, we visualize each intermediate representation in BigGait, and compare it with traditional gait representations, as shown in Fig.~\ref{fig:visualization}.
 All-purpose features $f_m$ created by the upstream model (DINOv2) provide diverse and discriminative body parts after masking the background regions, \textit{i.e.}, purple head, red abdomen, green limbs and blue shoe.
-Both $f_{ap}$ in the appearance branch and $f_{de}$ in the denoising branch are derived from $f_m$, with the former inheriting features by a linear transformation and showing high-frequency texture noises, and the latter embodying highly consistent skeleton-like structure representation since deploying smoothness and diversity constraints to denoise most texture elements on the body.
-However, compared with the traditional gait representations with direct physical meanings, the gait representation based on soft geometrical constraints may need more interpretability on its physical meaning in the future.
+Both $f_{ap}$ in the appearance branch and $f_{de}$ in the denoising branch are derived from $f_m$, with the former inheriting features by a linear transformation and showing body shape representation with high-frequency texture noises, and the latter embodying highly consistent skeleton-like representation since deploying smoothness and diversity constraints removes most texture noises.
+However, compared with traditional gait representations with direct physical meanings, the gait representation based on soft geometrical constraints may need more interpretability on its physical meaning in future.